 2626 Branch Street (2625 Greysolon Road) | Architect: Unknown | Built: ca. 1900 | Lost: 1938

-After Merrill & Ring closed operations in Duluth in 1906, the Merrills spent more of their time in Seattle but still returned to the Zenith City to spend summers in their home on Greysolon Road.
-Mrs. Merrill died in 1928; local newspapers called her one of Duluth’s “most representative and outstanding women.”
-She worked with the Duluth chapter of the American Red Cross, the Duluth Woman’s Club, and the Duluth Art Society.
-She was a representative of the Duluth Women’s Council on the city planning commission.
-She and her husband traveled extensively, and while she was on the road she studied other cities and brought bring ideas back to see if they could be adapted to Duluth.
+Merrill & Ring closed their Duluth operations in 1906, and thereafter the Merrills spent more time at their home in Seattle, but returned to the Zenith City to spend summers in their home on Greysolon Road.
+Elizabeth Merrill died in 1928; local newspapers called her one of Duluth’s “most representative and outstanding women.”
+She had worked with the Duluth chapter of the American Red Cross, the Duluth Women’s Club, and the Duluth Art Society and represented the Duluth Women’s Council on the city’s planning commission.
+She and her husband traveled extensively, and while she was on the road, she studied other cities and brought ideas back to see if they could be adapted to Duluth.

 Merrill himself lived until 1932.
 He was buried in a coffin made of cedar from Vancouver that he had hand selected—he had originally intended to use the wood to panel over the silk walls of the home’s dining room.
 At his request, the casket was lined with “blossoming branches of Gooseberry River Dogwood” from the Minnesota North Shore of Lake Superior.

 The Jones/Merrill house sat empty until Roy and Edythe Halvorson purchased it in 1938.
 While it was vacant it fell prey to curious neighbor kids, who played inside and caused some damage along the way, even cutting the cables of the elevator.
 That was fine with Roy and Edythe Halvorson, who demolished the house to make room for their remarkable Modernist home designed by Harold St. Clair Starin.